ieee-uh-makers/build-a-bot/Projects/Blinky.md

 - Sales Pitch: pitch your project to a judge - Up to 10 Points
 - Completion: demonstrate your complete project working - 10 Points
 - Next Steps: presenting next steps to improve device/robot - Up to 10 Points
-- Originality / Innovation - Up to 10 points (mostly reserved for custom projects)
+- Originality / Innovation - Up to 10 points